 - Choose the kite type.
-The trainer kites are a good way to get started off with the kiteboarding, so let's select that option.
+The trainer kites are a good way to get started with kiteboarding, so let's select that option.

 - Continue typing the values.
-As you have no idea what size of the kite should be, estimate the speed in which you expect to kiteboard.
-Enter the speed into Ideal speed box.
+As you have no idea what size the kite should be, estimate the speed at which you expect to kiteboard.
+Enter the speed into the Ideal speed box.
 Assume it's 15 knots.